 28. What are IRB Review Fees?

 Under certain circumstances, the IRB may charge a fee to review and oversee the conduct of Human Research.
-To learn more about when fees apply, go to https://research.rutgers.edu/researcher-support/research-compliance/human-subjects-protection-program-irbs/irb-fees.
+To learn more about when fees apply, go to Reliance | Rutgers Research.

 29. What Other Things Are There To Consider?